Economy of the Soviet Union

 The White House National Security Council of the United States described the continuing growth as a "proven ability to carry backward countries speedily through the crisis of modernization and industrialization", but the impoverished base upon which the five-year plans sought to build meant that at the commencement of Operation Barbarossa on 22 June 1941 the country was still poor.

-Even so, the Soviet Union had the second largest economy in the world from the end of World War II until the mid-1980s.
-A major strength of the Soviet economy was its enormous supply of oil and gas, which became much more valuable as exports after the world price of oil skyrocketed in the 1970s.
+The Soviet Union had the second largest economy in the world from the start of World War II until the mid-1980s.
+A significant aspect of Soviet economy was its dependence on its enormous supply of oil and gas, which became much more valuable as exports after the world price of oil skyrocketed in the 1970s.
 As Daniel Yergin notes, the Soviet economy in its final decades was "heavily dependent on vast natural resources–oil and gas in particular".
-World oil prices collapsed in 1986, putting heavy pressure on the economy.
+During the 1980s, the Reagan administration used the global energy market against the USSR.
+At the request of CIA Director Bill Casey, Saudi Arabia intentionally flooded the market with oil to crash prices and drain Soviet foreign currency reserves.
+World oil prices collapsed in 1986, putting heavy pressure on the economy, a move later described by a former CIA chief of staff as a "body blow to the Soviets.
+It was the equivalent of stepping on their oxygen tube."

+During the era in which the Soviet economy was publicly owned and planned (1928–1989), the Soviet Union’s GDP per capita growth outpaced nearly all other world economies, trailing only Japan, South Korea, and Taiwan.
+Data shows that Soviet per capita growth expanded by a factor of (5.2), exceeding the growth rates of Western Europe (4.0), and the USA, Canada, Australia and New Zealand (3.3).
+Ultimately, the Soviet model of public ownership raised average incomes more than the leading industrialized market economies of the 20th century.